2015–16 Hoofdklasse: Saturday

 The teams ranked 11th and 12th of each of the 3 Saturday leagues (6 teams) and the 3 period winners of each of the 5 Saturday Eerste Klasse leagues (15 teams), making a total of 21 teams participate in the play-offs.

 In previous years these 21 teams were split up into 7 groups of 3 teams each.
-The winner of each group would play next season in the Hoofdklasse and the remaining teams in the Eerste Klasse.
+The winner of each group played next season in the Hoofdklasse and the remaining teams in the Eerste Klasse.

 With the introduction of the new league system, from Topklasse and Hoofdklasse to Tweede Divisie, Derde Divisie and Hoofdklasse, the number of Hoofdklasse Saturday leagues was reduced from 3 to 2.

-As a result, the 21 teams are not competing any more for 7 spots in the Hoofdklasse, but only for 3 spots.
+As a result, the 21 teams are not competing any more for 7 berths in the Hoofdklasse, but only for 3 berths.

-To accomplish this, the 21 teams are first split into 3 groups of 7 teams each.
+To accomplish this, the 21 teams were first split into 3 groups of 7 teams each.
 All 7 teams in 1 group playing each other would be too time-consuming.
 Therefore, each group of 7 teams is split up further into 2 subgroups or poules.
 One poule of 4 and one poule of 3 teams.
 The split is made in such a way that there will be a team, which played this season in the Hoofdklasse, in each of the poules (6 total).

-In the first round each poule will play a semi competition.
-In the poules with 3 teams, each team will play one match at home and one match away.
-In the poules with 4 teams, 2 teams will play two matches at home and one match away, and the other 2 teams will play only one match at home and two matches away.
+In the first round each poule played a semi competition.
+In the poules with 3 teams, each team played one match at home and one match away.
+In the poules with 4 teams, 2 teams played two matches at home and one match away, and the other 2 teams played only one match at home and two matches away.

-In the second round, the 2 winners of the poules within a group decide which team will play next season the Hoofdklasse.
+In the second round, the 2 winners of the poules within a group decide which team played next season the Hoofdklasse.